tinybirdco/datadog-integration/README.md

 ## Push data project to Tinybird

 The data project is defined in the `/data-project` folder.
-To push teh project to Tibynird, you just have to install and configure the Tinybird CLI following [these instructions](https://docs.tinybird.co/cli.html), and then execute
+To push the project to Tinybird, you just have to install and configure the Tinybird CLI following [these instructions](https://docs.tinybird.co/cli.html), and then execute

 ```bash
 cd data-project